CamboimGabriel/shimmer-assessment/WEEKEND_TRIAL_TASK_SPEC.md

 ### Research & Reference

 A sample n8n workflow is provided, but for deeper understanding of the formats:
-- Research n8n's workflow structure through their documentation
+- Research workflow structures through documentation
-- Look up Make (formerly Integromat) and YAML workflow formats if implementing those adapters
-- Use your professional judgment to find appropriate references and documentation
+- Use your professional judgment to find appropriate references
 - Demonstrate your ability to work with unfamiliar data formats

+**Important Note on Node Types**: You are NOT expected to implement specific node types.
+Use generic node rendering that displays the node's type, label, and basic properties.
+For example, all nodes can be rendered the same way visually, just showing different labels and metadata.

 ## What You Need to Build

 1. **Choose a workflow platform** - Pick any automation platform (n8n, Make, Zapier, etc.)
-2. **Implement adapter** - Parse workflows from your chosen platform
+2. **Implement adapter** - Parse workflows from your chosen platform into the canonical format
-3. **Graph display** - Use React Flow to visualize the workflow
+3. **Generic graph display** - Use React Flow with generic nodes (all nodes can look the same)
 4. **Drag functionality** - Update node positions when dragged
 5. **Export** - Save the modified workflow back to original format

+Important: Use generic node rendering.
+Don't try to implement specific node types - just show node type/label/properties in a consistent way.

 Optional enhancements:
 - Support multiple platforms